 Mathematics in the Nursery and Reception classes is taught as an integral part of the topic work covered during the year and the mathematical aspects of the children's work is related to the objectives set out in the Early Learning Goals (ELG's) which underpin the curriculum planning for children aged three to five.
+EYFS Maths lessons are now planned and taught from White Rose and NCTEM (Number Blocks) schemes of work.
 Mathematics makes a significant contribution to the ELG objectives of developing a child's knowledge and understanding of mathematical concepts.
 In this area of learning children are developing 'crucial knowledge, skills and understanding that helps them to make senses of number'.
 This forms the foundation for later work in mathematics.